ryuvi/ryuvi/README.md

 👫 I'm looking to collaborate on projects that uses these languages.

-🌱 I'm really want to learn GoLang.
+🌱 I'm really want to learn GoLang and Ruby.

 ⚡ Fun fact: I'm love playing games, listening to musics and having a good time with my wife.